Layr-Labs/hokulea/example/preloader/README.md

 - kzg proof : deterministically generated based on the eigenda blob above.
 - cert validity proof : contains a canoe proof and necessary information to verify the canoe proof.
 More see [canoe](../../canoe/).

-## PreloadedEigenDABlobProvider
+## PreloadedEigenDAPreimageProvider

-A PreloadedEigenDABlobProvider is a data structure that implements the `EigenDABlobProvider` trait.
+A PreloadedEigenDAPreimageProvider is a data structure that implements the `EigenDAPreimageProvider` trait.
 It can be used by kona as the eigenda data source for the derivation.
-The internal of the PreloadedEigenDABlobProvider is a queue of eigenda blobs.
+The internal of the PreloadedEigenDAPreimageProvider is a queue of eigenda blobs.
 Whenever it is called it pops out an eigenda blob.
 This replaces the role of the host mentioned in the first pass.

-It is crucial to make sure all the blob in the PreloadedEigenDABlobProvider is correct. i.e
+It is crucial to make sure all the blob in the PreloadedEigenDAPreimageProvider is correct. i.e
 - eigenda cert itself is valid, verified by cert validity proof
 - kzg commitment within the eigenda cert is binding to the eigenda blob